Urban Waterfront Manifesto

 canals, lakes and rivers as well as coasts.

-With this growing popularity comes a tendency by some to look for the quick
+With this growing popularity comes a tendency by some to look

-it was the "festival marketplace" fad.
-In the 1990's, it is the
+In the 1980's it was the "festival marketplace" fad.
+In the 1990's, it

-individuality and help distinguish it from others.
+its individuality and help distinguish it from others.

-We, the undersigned, urge careful consideration of the following principles.
+We, the undersigned, urge careful consideration of the

-their waterfront resources.
+conserving their waterfront resources.

 It is essential to keep in mind the inherent public interest in waterfronts, reflected in public ownership of water itself.